 One of those decisions was to buy a 38-acre dream property (for us, though to some higher class folks it’s just a run down old farmhouse in a gully.
 While selling the place we found out that ‘dream property’ is very relative) and to have a mortgage on it.
 Did I want to work for the next 30 years to pay for a property I can’t take care of while working a full-time job?
 No. I don’t need a charming old farm house.
 I don’t need 38 acres.
 I don’t need a nice two-story barn, or a workshop, or an observatory.
 I don’t need to be only 12-minutes from town.

 So I cashed in my 401k and took a three-month unpaid leave up absence from work.
 We decided to sell the house and get our equity back.
 Missy and I also decided to separate (No, don’t be sorry.
 It is mutually thought of as a good thing.
 We are much better friends than spouses).
-Now I live (with my son part of the time) in a small cabin while saving up to buy a little manufactured home on 15 acres near my friend Tommy.
+I moved into a small cabin while saving up to buy a little manufactured home on 15 acres near my friend Tommy.

-Right now I don’t have running water.
-I don’t have electricity.
-My “toilet” is a wooden box, a bucket and some sawdust.
-I heat with wood, and often cook with it (though I have a propane camp stove).
-Light comes from oil lanterns and a lamp connected to a deep cycle battery I recharge weekly.
-Water is carried in every few days in two five-gallon water coolers.
-My “refrigerator” is a cooler, and ice I get from my neighbor.
+I didn’t have running water or electricity.
+My “toilet” was a wooden box, a bucket and some sawdust.
+I heated with wood, and often cooked with it (though I had a propane camp stove).
+Light came from oil lanterns and a lamp connected to a deep cycle battery I recharged weekly.
+Water was carried in every few days in two five-gallon water coolers.
+My “refrigerator” was a cooler, which I left outside on the front porch.

-For the first time in a long time I feel like I am actually living life on my own terms.
-While I still have certain responsibilities (like an awesome kid, necessities, health insurance…) I am free to make a choice as to how I meet them.
-For example, I can work on my own websites more and client sites less.
-I can spend more time writing.
+For the first time in a long time I felt like I was actually living life on my own terms.
+While I still had certain responsibilities (like an awesome kid, necessities, health insurance…) I was free to make a choice as to how I met them.
+For example, I could work on my own websites more and client sites less.
+I could spend more time writing.
 A lot of options open up when you can live on less.

 Yes, “the simple life” does mean something different to everyone.
 Sometimes spouses can’t even agree on the same definition, and even your own view of voluntary simplicity evolves over time.
 If past and future selves can’t agree, I can’t attempt to define it on this blog.
 What I can say from experience is that it isn’t as easy to attain as one might think, despite the word “simple”.
 But if you really want it, keep trying.
 Keeping walking toward simplicity one discarded, unnecessary “thing” at a time.
 We’ll get there.
 I have faith.